canada-ca/tracker/README.md

 This utility is written for **Python 3.6 and up**.
 We recommend [pyenv](https://github.com/yyuu/pyenv) for easy Python version management.

 To setup local Python dependencies you can run `make setup` from the root of the repository.
-We recommend that this is done from within a virtual environment
+We recommend that this is done from within a virtual environment.

 * Install dependencies: